EV Rebates & Incentives

 | WA | Standard rate | Standard rate |

 These state concessions stack with the FBT exemption.
-An ACT-based employee purchasing a $55,000 BYD Atto 3 on a novated lease could access: the FBT exemption (saving $5,000–$8,000 depending on income), no stamp duty, and two years of free registration — a combined benefit of $6,000–$9,000 before the fuel saving calculation begins.
+An NT-based buyer purchasing a $50,000 BYD Atto 3 on a novated lease could access: the FBT exemption (the dominant saving), no stamp duty under the NT concession, and free registration until 30 June 2027 - with the federal exemption doing most of the work before the fuel saving calculation begins.

 Novated Lease vs Buying Outright